 As I detail in my book, Renew Your Wows , mixing facts and feelings is a losing proposition.
 They are a volatile compound that will inevitably lead to catastrophe.

 So, the wounded party must have the opportunity to express their hurt, disgust, anguish, etc. without the other attempting to rationalize, defend, or plead for leniency.
 We must feel safe to express ourselves, especially in situations where we feel out of control.
 Once the emotional roller coaster takes place, it is essential to then attempt to regain a sense of control.
 We typically do this through collecting information and grasping the situation for ourselves.
 The wounded party must find out what they need to find out within reason.
 If they are still interested in remaining in the relationship, they typically will need access to social media, phone passwords, emails, etc., and if the cheater isn't willing to forego their freedom for a time, typically 3-6 months, then there is little likelihood that the relationship will make it past the wound.

 5. Dr. Ramani Durvasula, Licensed clinical psychologist, Professor of Psychology, and A uthor

 “It happens, and it appears to be happening a bit more in our device gouged-times.
 Yes, it can be recovered from, but there is scar tissue.
 Every relationship has a code of conduct and the temperaments of the people who make up every relationship are different.
 That said, cheating in most relationships is a breach of trust and in an intimate space.
-Obviously, the nature of the infidelity matters, too (one night stand? sex worker? your sister? emotional cheating and your partner has fallen in love with someone else? ongoing pattern?).
+Obviously, the nature of the infidelity matters, too (one night stand? who was it with? emotional cheating and your partner has fallen in love with someone else? ongoing pattern?).